anitera/CoDiCE/README.md

 For a detailed example, refer to `examples_notebook_demos`.

 ## Features
-- **Cognitive Bias Handling**: `trustCE` incorporates cognitive biases to provide more intuitive explanations.
+- **Cognitive Bias Handling**: `codice` incorporates cognitive biases to provide more intuitive explanations.
 - **Versatile**: Compatible with various machine learning frameworks like scikit-learn, TensorFlow, PyTorch, and gpgomea.
 - **Performance**: Efficient algorithms ensure quick generation of explanations even for complex models.
 - **Evaluation**: The framework return with every counterfactual instance an evaluation file which has list of metrics.

 ## Evaluation Metrics

-`trustCE` doesn't just provide counterfactual instances but also offers a comprehensive evaluation of the generated counterfactuals.
+`codice` doesn't just provide counterfactual instances but also offers a comprehensive evaluation of the generated counterfactuals.
 After the counterfactual search, an evaluation file is generated that contains various explainability metrics.

 Here's a breakdown of the metrics provided: